airou-lab/ARCPro-Minicity_Documentation/README.md

 # ARCPro-Minicity_Documentation
 This will encompass all of the materials used to build both ARCPro and the Minicity, and of course, instructions on how to build them.
+In order to maintain organization, we divied both the minicity as well as ARCPro into their own respective folders, with their instructions inside.
+Please refer to them to begin.
+If there is anything missing or questions, please reach out to dvargas88@ou.edu